Welcome to Climate Prep Week 2025!

 Where: Somerville Central Library Auditorium (79 Highland Ave, Somerville, MA, 02143)

-Join Communities Responding to Extreme Weather (CREW) for a viewing of The Lorax to help wrap up Climate Preparedness Week!
+Join CREW for a viewing of The Lorax to help wrap up Climate Preparedness Week!

 Join us for a viewing of The Lorax and a chance to connect with your fellow community members!
 CREW will provide resources on how to prepare for extreme weather and the opportunity to share how you care for the Earth and your community -- no matter how big or small!
 As the Lorax says, “Unless someone like you cares a whole awful lot, nothing is going to get better.
 It's not."